blueteamer/blog/content/posts/_draft/Cyber-Threat-Intelligence-Basics.md

 The process of tranforming data to information starts with the collection of data from the low level tools we use.
 Hashes, dumps, domains, IPs, etc... will be stored in a managable way.
 In a Microsoft Cloud environment, we can reference i. e. event logs and access them via Sentinel.
 Additionally you can ingest other sources like Firewall logs or manually created tables to make associations between IoCs.

 {{< alert >}}
 **Note:** To process our data, we need them to be stored in a structured way with metadata.
-Also, the data needs to be accessible, refinable and, best case, immutable.
+Also, the data needs to be accessible, refinable and, best case immutable.

 Examples for such data can be **Log files**, **Outcome from scan tools** or **low level reports**.
 {{< /alert >}}